rbind/b-rodrigues.github.com/pages/software.md

 ---
 {% include JB/setup %}

 This is a list of software I use for my Research, or software I advise to my students.
 I only use Free Software.
+Free here is not about price, but about freedom.
+Think of free as in free speech.
+The reasons I chose to use free software are both practical and philosophical.
+Free software gives me infinite flexibility: I can install it on any machine I own without having to worry about licenses or worry that the software may become deprecated some day.
+As for the philosophical reasons, I think that free software is in line with the way science should be done: sharing knowledge, helping each other and disapprove of unethical behaviour.
 To know more about Free Software, consult [the FSF site](http://www.fsf.org/) and [the Wikipedia page about free software](http://en.wikipedia.org/wiki/Free_software).

 <div style="text-align:center;">